mcdope/teamviewer-o-matic/README.md

      - last tested with 13.0.6447
      - branch `teamviewer-13`
      - released as `v2.0.13.<minor>`
+ -  TeamViewer 14
+     - last tested with 14.0.13880.0
+     - branch `teamviewer-14`
+     - released as `v2.0.14.<minor>`

 ---

 #### Config file `teamviewer-o-matic.conf` format details ####
 ##### Section `Setup` #####
+ -  `AddToContacts`: Set to 1 to enable "add device to account" functionality, set to 0 to only set unattended password
  -  `AccountUsername`: Your registered TeamViewer account name or email
  -  `AccountPassword`: Password for `AccountUsername`
  -  `ConnectPassword`: Password to set for unattended client access

+ Note that the "add device to account" functionality is kinda pointless these days.
+Unlike earlier, you now need to authorize new devices accessing the account.
+It requires to click a link in an email send to you.
+It IS possible to automate this, but it would be a pain in the ass and won't happen unless someone creates a pullrequest with that functionality.

 ##### Section `Advanced` #####
  -  `SleepDelay`: The script will sleep on some "more intense" setup steps if this is larger zero.
 Can be used to increase reliability on slow machines.